JPatel87/mockha/README.md

         * The purpose of this has been explained in an earlier section (see images section).
     * Section 2 - Reservation form
         * Provides a means as to which users can make a reservation at the bakery to ensure that the bakery is well-informed about the customers requirements.
+        * Users are prompted to ensure all mandatory fields are completed should they miss out any necessary fields.

+## Features for the future
+* Add a order form allowing users to make an order from the bakery